Mocchibird/Mocchibird/README.md

 - 👋 Hi, I’m @Mocchibird
 - 👀 I’m interested in gaming

-- 🌱 I’m currently studying for the AWS Solutions Architect Associate certification
+- AWS Solutions Architect Associate

 <!---
 JungerMin/JungerMin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.